Podgorica: Early history

 Podgorica is at the crossroads of several historically important routes, near the rivers Zeta, Morača, Cijevna, Ribnica, Sitnica and Mareza in the valley of Lake Skadar and near the Adriatic Sea, in fertile lowlands with favourable climate.
 The earliest human settlements were in prehistory: the oldest physical remains are from the late Stone Age.

-In the Iron Age, the area between the Zeta and Bjelopavlići valleys was occupied by two Illyrian tribes, the Labeates and the Docleatae.
+In the Iron Age, the area between the Zeta and Bjelopavlići valleys was populated by two Illyrian tribes, the Labeates and the Docleatae.
 The population of the town of Doclea was 8,000–10,000, in which all core urban issues were resolved.
 The high population density (in an area of about 10 km radius) was made possible by the geographical position, favorable climate, and economic conditions and by the defensive positions that were of great importance at that time.

-Middle Ages

-From the fifth century AD, with the arrival of the first Slavic and Avar tribes and the beginning of the break-up of the Roman Empire, the area bore witness to many noteworthy events.
-With time, the fortifications ceased their function, and new towns were built; a new settlement probably named after the Ribnica river, on whose banks it was built, Ribnica, was established.
-It was first mentioned during the reign of the Nemanjić dynasty, as part of the Serbian kingdom.
-The importance of Ribnica was its position as crossroads in communications with the west.

 The name Podgorica was first mentioned in 1326 in a court document of the Kotor archives.
 The city was economically strong: trade routes between the Republic of Ragusa and Serbia, well developed at that time, were maintained via the road that led to Podgorica through Trebinje and Nikšić.
 As a busy crossroads, Podgorica was a vibrant regional center of trade and communication.
 This boosted its development, economic power, military strength, and strategic importance.

+In 1448, Stefan Crnojević allied himself with the Republic of Venice, and after defeating the despot Đurađ Branković in 1452, he handed over Podgorica to the Venetian Republic, which already held the Shkodër region.
+However, Venetian rule of Podgorica did not last long, because Mehmed II soon conquered the fortified town of Medun in 1455, and two years later, most of Zeta.